 When an ecosystem approach makes sense

 Sure, there was a time when a “one size fits all” vendor approach did make sense.
 But the industry has matured to learn that if no vendor truly offers a full S2P suite that is best-in-class across all modules— coupled with the known lengthier integration times than this way just doesn’t seem all it’s cracked up to be.
-Our friends here at Spend Matters to Spend Matters have gone so far as to say, “You shouldn’t start with the assumption that a single S2P suite is the right choice.
+Spend Matters have gone so far as to say, “You shouldn’t start with the assumption that a single S2P suite is the right choice.
 Some suites are very light on functionality in some areas and some suites are so-called ‘frankensuites’ made up of multiple acquired solutions with limited integrations.”

 The Deloitte report mentioned earlier also adds another layer to the argument, stating that an ecosystem approach, enables companies to assess the strengths and weaknesses of several vendors before committing for the longer term, helping organisations to optimise costs, avoid vendor lock-in issues, and avoid the shortcomings of an end-to-end approach.